RENCI-NRIG/lassares/README.md

 ### Development mode on AWS
 Lassaress web server can be hosted on AWS for development purposes by using the Cloud Formation file: pfiCloudFormation.json User is prompted to provide following information:
-- MBTOKEN -
+- MBTOKEN - Map Box Token
-- CLIENTID -
+- CLIENTID - Auth0 Client ID
-- AUTH0DOMAIN -
+- AUTH0DOMAIN - Auth0 Domain
 - APIIDENTIFIER -
 ### Production mode on Vmware cluster
 1. Clone the git repo as root user: